 Obviously, we think you should hire us if you're looking for "affordable wedding venues Chicago."
 We’re not just saying that because we want to plan your wedding.
 We’re saying that because we know how to save money on weddings and we can work with you to create -- and stick to --- a realistic wedding budget.
 We tell clients all of the time that we’ll pay for ourselves with the money and time we will save you by the time the wedding arrives.
 But don’t just take our word on it.
 Check out this article from the queen herself, Martha Stewart, to find out more.
 (4) And then call us and we’ll get to work!

-How NOT to plan an affordable wedding
+How NOT to plan an affordable wedding in chicago

 We get questions all the time about how to keep the cost of a wedding down.
 We get it.
 We’re married ourselves and felt the sticker shock, too.
 Keep in mind … you’re throwing a party for 100 or more of your closest friends and relatives.
 Usually with dinner, appetizers, dessert, a full bar, and the best outfits you’ve ever worn in your lives.
 It’s really hard to do that and keep it affordable!